wp-plugins/zoom-widget/readme.txt

 Zoom enables site users to resize the predefined areas of the web site.
 == Description ==
+Make your website more attractive and modern with WordPress Zoom plugin which has over 40 zoom styles.
+Download the plugin for free!

 [WordPress Zoom](http://web-dorado.com/products/wordpress-zoom.html)

 [WordPress Zoom](http://web-dorado.com/products/wordpress-zoom.html) is a small smart solution for improving your web site attractiveness.
 [WordPress Zoom](http://web-dorado.com/products/wordpress-zoom.html) plugin enables site users to resize the predefined areas of the web site.